What is a

 Most churches want to be described by these words.

 But we live in a time when the church might seem relegated to the bench: a diminished community institution surviving in a facility built for the burgeoning of yesteryear.
 Individuals and churches are facing complicated questions of mission, vitality, diversity, community and more.
 And because these issues vary from church to church and community to community, there's no template for addressing them meaningfully.
 One thing is clear: congregations need tools for unlocking their power to make a difference in their communities.
-In a polarized, pandemic-weary, war-worried culture, a sharp focus borne out of deep community listening can shift a congregation into thriving.
+In a polarized, weary, war-worried culture, a sharp focus borne out of deep community listening can shift a congregation into thriving.

 Montreat's Thriving Congregations